sajid-dsi/spring-component-framework/README.md

 </service>
 ```

-and it contains an application component also:
+and it contains an application.xml also:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>